|

 typically circular

-or diamond-shaped, very often with a distinct raised or indented iris in the center.
+or diamond/lozenge/rhombus-shaped, very often with a distinct raised or indented iris in the center.

-When the face appears in frontal view, the two eyes are often
+When the face appears in frontal view, often one eye is open while

 among the most quickly recognizable evidence of human agency in